mforbin/mforbin.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Martin Corbin
+title: Hello, I'm Martin
-subtitle: Front End Web Developer
+subtitle: I do front end web development

 # Martin Corbin's Corner
 ## Of the internet